Lanchon/haystack/README.md

 Haystack is based on the concepts of filesets and patches.
 Filesets are groups of files that are typically pulled from a device to be operated upon (patched) and later pushed back to the same device.
 Haystack patches are sets of DexPatcher patches applied as a single unit to one or more files of a fileset.
 Haystack includes bash scripts to apply [binary patches](https://github.com/Lanchon/haystack/tree/master/patches) that do most of the work for you:

-- `pull-fileset`: pulls a fileset from a device via adb.
+- `pull-fileset`: pull a fileset from an Android device to your PC via adb.
-- `push-fileset`: pushes a fileset back to a device via adb.
+- `push-fileset`: push a fileset back to the device via adb.
-- `patch-fileset`: patches a fileset that resides on your PC.
+- `patch-fileset`: patch a fileset that resides on your PC.

 Additionally there are scripts to build patches from source:

 - `patches-src-gen/generate-patch-sources`: generate [patch sources](https://github.com/Lanchon/haystack/tree/master/patches-src) for the various supported versions of Android from a [unified source tree](https://github.com/Lanchon/haystack/tree/master/patches-src-gen).
-- `build-patch`: compiles and packages a haystack patch (which might include several DexPatcher patches to be applied to several files of a fileset).
+- `build-patch`: compile and package a haystack patch (which might include several DexPatcher patches to be applied to several files of a fileset).
 - `dedex-fileset`: dedex a fileset (ie, process with **d2j-dex2jar**) ahead-of-time for improved build performance (otherwise, `build-patch` dedexes just-in-time).

-And finally there are script to bulk-build all patches:
+And finally there are scripts to bulk-build all patches:

 - `bulk-patch-builder/build-all`: generate patch sources and build all haystack patches.
 For each haystack patch, build all its DexPatcher patches to check that they compile, and then dry-run apply the resulting binary patches to check that they apply cleanly.
 For each haystack patch, do these build and dry-run apply tests repeatedly against each framework version that the haystack patch supports.
 Finally, for each haystack patch, build and publish a binary patch against its canonical framework version.
 - `bulk-patch-builder/dedex-all`: ahead-of-time dedex for all reference Android frameworks.